 The braula fly (Braula coeca) is a small wingless fly that is widespread across all continents.
 It is considered a minor pest to the honey bee.
 The braula larvae damage the honeycomb wax cappings, while the adults steal food in small quantities.

 You can easily observe damage caused by braula fly larvae.
 Narrow tunnels under the wax cappings can be seen from the surface.
 The comb will have a cracked appearance, making it less marketable when it comes to selling.

 In most cases, beekeepers don’t need to control this pest as it doesn’t cause harm to the bee colony.
 If you’re specializing in producing honeycomb for sale, then freeze the combs for 48 hours to kill the braula fly at all stages of its lifecycle.

 8. Black Bear

 In parts of North America, black bears are notorious predators of honey bees.
 The bear will often accept bee stings in return for stealing the colonies honeycomb.
 In the process, bees will also die.

 Beekeepers will often erect electric fences to ward off unwanted bears.
 The system could be as simple as two wires, but there are some more elaborate defense systems on offer.
 If you chose to use an electric fence, be sure to set it up before the bees are introduced.

 Raccoons are capable of seriously damaging a beehive.
-They feed on honey but will also eat bees if they’re hungry enough.
+They feed on honey and bee brood, a lot like bears do.
 Raccoons can damage beehives by knocking them over and ripping out the frames.

 If you discover hives sprawled over the ground, then raccoons may be the culprit.
 To protect against them, fill a piece of plywood with nails and use it as a deterrent at the front of the hive.
 You may also want to add stakes on each side of the hive for extra support.